Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 This section presents the evaluation of our pruning method.
-We aim to answer the following three research questions. \begin{itemize} \item \textbf{RQ1: Robustness Preservation.} How effective is our pruning method in terms of robustness preservation?
-Does it cause significant decay on the model accuracy?
+We aim to answer the following three research questions.

+\begin{itemize}[noitemsep,topsep=2pt,leftmargin=1.5em] \item \textbf{RQ1: Fidelity and Robustness Preservation.} How effective is our pruning method in terms of fidelity and robustness preservation?
 Does our method generalize on diverse neural network models? \item \textbf{RQ2: Pruning Efficiency.} Can our method complete the pruning within an acceptable time? \item \textbf{RQ3: Benchmarking.} Can our method outperform one-shot strategies in terms of robustness preservation? \end{itemize}